-Don’t miss the chance to see the fireworks over the greatest of the Great Lakes at Bayfield’s Fourth of July Festivities.
-Boating enthusiasts will love the blindfolded dinghy race and foodies will scoop up the opportunity to pick berries at local farms.
-If you’re looking for a little culture, the Red Cliff Traditional Pow-Wow is sure to satisfy.
+Don’t miss the chance to see the fireworks over the Great Lakes at Bayfield’s Fourth of July Festivities.
+Boating enthusiasts will love taking a cruise around the island and foodies will scoop up the opportunity to pick berries at local farms.

 And La Pointe’s parade on Madeline Island is a must-see.
-The eclectic floats, prizes for best displays and music from Big Top Chautauqua musicians have landed this unique parade on RoadTripsForFamilies.com’s list of the Top 10 “Best Fourth of July Fireworks Celebrations & Displays.”
+The eclectic floats, prizes for best displays and music from Big Top Chautauqua musicians have made this unique parade one of the best small town Fourth of July celebrations in Wisconsin.

 Boasting the biggest fireworks display north of Milwaukee, Fire Over the Fox is a daylong festival packed with a lineup of national acts, ceremonies and salutes, food and carnival rides.
 Don't miss the waterski show on the Fox River!

-Egg Harbor's fireworks display over the bay by the same name was voted the best in Door County.
-A lively Indepedence Day parade follows in this two-day event, with other highlights including food, music and the UW-Madison Marching Band.
+Egg Harbor's fireworks display over the bay was voted the best in Door County.
+The fireworks shoot off on July 3rd, and a lively Independence Day parade kicks off festivities on the Fourth.
+Other highlights include food, music and a performance by the UW-Madison Marching Band.

 Known as Wisconsin's elk capital, Clam Lake offers the perfect natural setting for a fireworks display.
 Gather on the lawn of the Clam Lake Community Club to take in this show over the shores of Upper Clam Lake.
 It's hard to get more "Northwoods" than this tiny unincorporated community in the heart of the Chequamegon-Nicolet National Forest.

-It’s a weekend of Independence Day with Riverfront Rendezvous, when Pfiffner Pioneer Park fills with live music, from polka to rock.
-Check out the poetry slam and then quench your thirst with a beer from the local Stevens Point Brewery.
-Bring the little ones along for Kids Day.
+It’s a full weekend of fun at the Riverfront Rendezvous, when Pfiffner Pioneer Park hosts dozens of live music performances, playing everything from reggae to rock.
+Check out the trivia contest or comedy show, and quench your thirst with a local beer from Stevens Point Brewery.
+Bring the little ones along for games and prizes on Kids Day.
 Fireworks and a lighted boat parade are the main events on Sunday night.

 Downtown Dells hosts one of the most spectacular displays in Wisconsin.
 Over 1,300 fireworks will be launched at this year’s Fireworks Extravaganza, making the gigantic display visible from just about anywhere within the city limits.
 If you’re heading downtown, be sure to find your spot before dusk to enjoy on-site refreshments and activities for the whole family!